Get Matched With Human Services Programs

 Licensing

-Not all case managers need a state license, but licensure is certainly valuable when looking for a new job or a certification.
+Not all case managers need a state license, but licensure is certainly valuable when looking for some roles.
 Medical case managers may be required to be registered nurses, which implies that a state nursing credential is required.
 Social workers also can be licensed by the state.
-Some hold licensure in order to conduct psychotherapy but holding credentials as a Licensed Clinical Social Worker can be immensely beneficial.
+Some hold licensure to conduct psychotherapy but holding credentials as a Licensed Clinical Social Worker can be immensely beneficial.

 Note that ACMA certification requires that applicants hold a license, but their state may not have that requirement, or they may only require licensure for certain case administrators or managers.
 If you are in school to become a case manager, discuss this with the faculty in your program or investigate your state's regulatory bodies to determine their licensure requirements, if any.
 In most cases, university curriculum is designed to help students attain any applicable licensure upon graduation.